 Each agent connects to Okta independently.
 To communicate with an AD instance (for example, to authenticate a user), Okta selects an available agent and sends it a task to complete.
 If one of the agents becomes unavailable, it is automatically removed from the queue and not given additional tasks.

 Okta AD Agents send periodic messages to Okta.
 If Okta does not receive a message for 120 seconds, the Okta AD Agent is marked as unavailable.
 After 30 days of inactivity, the API token assigned during the agent installation expires and you'll need to re-install the agent.

 The Okta AD Agent relies on the underlying operating system for domain controller selection.

 On the host server, sign in to Okta with Super Admin permissions and click Admin to access the Okta Admin Console.

-- Select Directory > Directory Integrations.
+- In the Admin Console, go to Directory > Directory Integrations.

 - Click Active Directory.

-- Click Add Agent.
+- Click the Agents tab and click Add Agent.

 - Review the installation requirements, click Set Up Active Directory, and then click Download Agent.

 - Run the installer.
 See Install the Okta Active Directory agent.